-The serial numbers can determine Kenmore water heater age to know the date of the production or your Kenmore’s age.
+The serial numbers can determine the Kenmore water heater’s age to know the production date or your Kenmore’s age.
 Kenmore is a well-known brand of household appliances sold by Sears and has been around for over 100 years.

-They have produced many appliances, one of them being a Kenmore water heater.
+They have produced many appliances, including a Kenmore water heater.
 Kenmore water heaters are available in the Sears store alongside other household appliances.
 They are available in many types, such as gas type, electric type, or hybrid type.

 Below is the overview of those three types: